slashequip/laravel-segment/README.md

 happens during the Laravel termination.

 ### Safe mode
-By default safe-mode is turned on.
+By default, safe-mode is turned on.
 When safe-mode is active it will swallow any exceptions thrown when making the HTTP request to Segmenta and report them automatically to the exception handler, allow your app to continue running.
 When disabled then the exception will be thrown.